Shefa-Amr: Ottoman period

-A firman dated to 1573 mentioned that Shefa-Amr was among a group of villages in the nahiya (sub district) of Akka which had rebelled against the Ottoman administration.
+In the census of c.
+1572, the village had a population of 510 Muslims.
+A 1573 firman (decree) mentioned that Shefa-Amr was among a group of villages in the nahiya (sub district) of Acre in rebellion against the state.
 By 1577, the village had accumulated an arsenal of 200 muskets.
-In the 1596 tax records, Shefa-Amr was part of the nahiya of Akka, part of Safad Sanjak, with a population of 83 households (khana), and eight bachelors, all Muslims.
+In the 1596 tax records, Shefa-Amr was part of the nahiya of Acre, part of Safed Sanjak, with a population of 83 households (khana), and eight bachelors, all Muslims.
 The total revenue was 13,600 akçe, most of which was given in fixed amounts.
 The taxable produce also comprised occasional revenues, goats and beehives, and the inhabitants paid for the use or ownership of an olive oil press.